plone/documentation/develop/plone/views/browserviews.rst

 --------------------------

 You can bind several templates to one view and render them individually.
-This is very useful for reusable templating, or when you subclass your functional views.
+This is useful for reusable templating, or when you subclass your functional views.

 Example using `five.grok`_::